 Soil Nail System

 Suggested working loads on common soil nails should not exceed 60% of the bar’s ultimate strength.
 In granular soils, Williams Geo-Drill Injection Anchors are often used successfully as a substitution for solid bar soil nails.
 Pull out capacity is a function of drill hole diameter, depth, over burden stress and the angle of internal friction of the in-situ soil.
 Field tests are recommended to establish necessary bond lengths.
-However, typical anchorages in granular soils have yielded pull out strengths of 2 – 10 kips per foot of embedment on lengths over 10 feet.
+However, typical anchorages in granular soils have yielded pull out strengths of 2-10 kips per foot of embedment on lengths over 10 feet.
+See Grade 75 & Grade 80 All-Thread Rebar, 150 KSI All-Thread-Bar, or Geo-Drill Injection Anchor for more information.

 - Rugged thread with precision fit for durability and ease of use.